exokitxr/zeo/docs/introduction.md

 ## Server requirements

-The main requirement for running your own Zeo VR server is _Linux_.
+The main requirement for running your own Zeo VR server is __Linux__.

 Technically all you need is `node.js`, but some native C++ modules require a build step and a native C++ compiler.

-_Windows_ and _OSX_ might work, but are not tested.
+_Windows_ (via Windows Subsystem for Linux) and _OSX_ might work, but are not tested.
 It's recommended that you simply use a Linux virtual machine.

 ## Headset support